Review Article: Expert Opinion on Emerging Drugs

 Information for authors submitting to the Expert Collection

-Scope: Expert Opinion on Emerging Drugs was devised to provide an expert evaluation of the most important emerging drug technologies.
+Scope: Expert Opinion on Emerging Drugs was devised to provide an expert evaluation of the most important emerging drugs in Phase II and III clinical trials.
 These are assessed in terms of their potential impact on the current management of specific diseases.